ziad-saab/basic-javascript-workshop/README.md

 fortune | figlet | node real-cowsay.js
 ```

 You will need to use the special variable `process.argv` inside your JavaScript program.
-NodeJS make this variable available to you.
+NodeJS makes this variable available to you.
 It is an array containing all the command-line arguments passed to your program.
 For example, if you run:
 ```
 node real-cowsay.js "hello world"
 ```